SUSE-Cloud/suse-cloud-appliances/kiwi/sles11-sp3/README.md

 then everything is left in `/tmp/kiwi-build`, and you will need to clean that directory up in order to reclaim the disk space.

-To speed up builds, the script automatically builds in tmpfs (RAM) if it detects sufficient memory.
-If the build succeeds it will automatically `umount` the RAM disk; however on any type of failure you will need to manually `umount` it in order to reclaim a huge chunk of RAM!
+To speed up builds, the script automatically builds on a dedicated `tmpfs` filesystem (i.e. in RAM) if it detects sufficient memory.
+If the build succeeds it will automatically `umount` the RAM disk;
+however on any type of failure you will need to manually `umount` it in order to reclaim a huge chunk of RAM!
+You can disable use of `tmpfs` by including `NO_TMPFS=y` as an extra `sudo` parameter before `./build-image.sh`.

 The boot images are also automatically cached in `/var/cache/kiwi/bootimage` to speed up subsequent builds.
 You'll need